FrancoJ101/CISC3665Group4Project1/README.md

 ### Each group should do the following with the game assigned to them:

 1. Is this game considered a "game" according to the definitions we covered in class?
 Discuss.
-If the game is a game according to some denitions but not all, explain both.
+If the game is a game according to some definitions but not all, explain both.

-2. What makes this game seem \broken"?
+2. What makes this game seem "broken"?
 Why is it not very much fun to play?

 3. What are the constitutive rules of the game?